 Shimozato Elementary School is a historic building and tourist attraction in Ogawa town, Saitama.
-The school is somewhat off the main tourist trail, but it is well known by two groups of people: fans of Non Non Biyori know it as the anime school Ashigaoka.
+The school is somewhat off the main tourist trail.
+However, two groups of people know it well.
+Fans of Non Non Biyori know it as the anime school Ashigaoka.
 And thank you very much to those fans who frequently share this post on Reddit. m(_ _)m .
 It is also well known by cherry blossom photographers.
 In the last year, the new organic cafe on the grounds is also drawing tourists.

 Former Shimozato Elementary School

 The Ogawa Shimozato elementary school was established in 1874.
 The current building, that remains, was built in 1962.
 It was in use until 2011.
-At the end of the 2010 school year, in March 2011, it was closed permanently as a place of education.
-They kept the building and it is maintained by a NPO .
+At the end of the 2010 school year, in March 2011, the town closed it permanently as a place of education.
+A NPO maintains the building.

 It is often referred to as Shimosato in english online, but the official name is Shimozato.
 The former school is open to the public and free to enter, but there is a small box in a covert corner where you can leave a donation.